Darkere/SuggestionBot/README.md

   >
   > channelID2 = Channel where suggestions will be posted by users for discussion

 Add new suggestions by using:
 `%sugg link_to_mod`

-  > (only curseforge links are accepted)
+  (only curseforge links are accepted)

-Enter editmode by using
+Enter editmode by using:
 `%editmode`

 Adds the user as an editor and adds reactions to all current suggestions (if not already present) to approve or reject them (you need to be an editor to approve or deny suggestions)

+Stop editmode by using:
 `%finishedit`

 Will stop editmode and remove all suggestion messages that are pending (have been approved or rejected)